Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-stake.md

 You are using a Chrome Browser.

-You have a Metamask wallet.
+You have a MetaMask wallet.
 :::

 ## Purchase BNB